LeandroKornelius/CodecademyMixedMessages/README.md

 # Random Message Generator

 This is a Node.js console application created as part of the back-end career path on Codecademy.
-The application generates random messages each time it's run.
+The application generates a random message each time it's run.

 ## Features

-- Generates random messages
+- Generates random message
 - Simple use through the command-line interface.
 - Easy to extend and customize.